We're Vinted Experts—5 Pro Ways to Find the Best Fashion Deals

 Vinted pro Sophie Longmire found this on-trend red jumper on the resale platform.

 A few months ago, I discovered the other big perk of Vinted: selling.
-With the start of a new season you're likely feeling the urge to do a spring clean of your wardrobe and create space for some fresh finds.
+With the start of a new season you're likely feeling the urge to do a reset of your wardrobe and create space for some fresh finds.
 By selling on Vinted, you not only keep the pieces you no longer love out of landfill, but you also make money from them that you can use to buy items that do spark joy (or just use it for something else).
 Oh, how we love a circular fashion economy.

 If you're planning on joining me in a sustainable fashion commitment, I've done some digging for expert advice on how to navigate Vinted like a pro.
 As well as Vinted's consumer lead Natacha Blanchard, I spoke to Manchester-based influencer Sophie Longmire—a longtime Vinted shopper who's bought some seriously enviable pieces from the site—and content creator and sustainable shopping advocate Bianca Foley.
 Here's what they had to share.